Seth141/Interpreter_V3/README.md

 Future versions of this project will read in scheme code and output valid code in multiple languages, not just C++.
+This first complete interpreter version was built for CS460 at SSU with professor Watts.

 ---